BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-Summer-Recap.markdown

 ![Eric in his fruity era](/assets/posts/EricHS.jpg){:class="article-img-medium"}

 Evan couldn’t make it to the trial, unfortunately, but in my mind, he would have been the bailiff.
 Ben and Matthew served as Eric’s defense team, effortlessly defending him from the prosecutors, Emma and Lea.
 Megan presided over this case as the judge.
-Shown on the left, is one of the many pieces of evidence used against Eric in this case.
+Shown above, is one of the many pieces of evidence used against Eric in this case.
 But Eric’s defense team managed to cross-examine the prosecution and give reasons as to why Eric might’ve made this sort of pose three years ago.

 I called Eric on the phone and asked him about this picture.
 “That was by far one of the most damning pieces of evidence they provided,” Eric said.
 “Sometimes it’s hard to believe I walked out of there a man who was not gay.”